Using Finasteride While Transitioning

 What Are the Guidelines for Finasteride While Transitioning?

-Whether you’re FTM, MTF, or pursuing a unique gender identity of your own, we urge that everyone follow these guidelines when using Finasteride for a safe, risk-averse experience.
+Whether you’re FTM, MTF, or pursuing a unique gender identity of your own, we urge that everyone follow the guidelines established by their doctor when using Finasteride for a safe, risk-averse experience.

 Work Closely with Your Support Team